devoncarew/simple_lint_rules/wiki/Heap-snapshots.md

+# Heap snapshots

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 The [VM service protocol](https://github.com/dart-lang/sdk/blob/main/runtime/vm/service/service.md) provides access to _heap snapshots_, a description of all the objects and references in the heap at some point in time.
 Tools such as Observatory provide analysis and visualization of these snapshots to help developers understand the memory usage of their applications.

 * [Concepts](#concepts)